spr02/LimeQt/README.md

 I think there are many improvements that can be made, but currently i lack of the time to further dig into the LimeSDR.
 Tough if anyone does implement some improvements, feel free to contact me/share them with the community.

+Also i did not have a deeper look into the SoapySDR sources, most likely this code design introduces a lot of redundant buffering.
+Furthermore the threads currently use spin locks which are quite a waste of CPU resources i think.
+To conclude there is a lot of room for improvements :)

 ### Block Schematic
 ```